snehal-dhanedhar/Python---employee-database-application/README.md

 <h2>Overview:</h2>

-• In this final exam you will create an employee database application by fulfilling the requirements given below.
+• In this you will create an employee database application by fulfilling the requirements given below.
 You must first create the classes as described.
-Given there are more requirements in this final exam, please read the whole document carefully and adjust your previously code accordingly.
+Given there are more requirements in this, please read the whole document carefully and adjust your code accordingly.
 </br>
 • After creating required classes, write a program that will use these classes to build an application for an Employee Database.
 All employee data is stored in a file called